 Topographically, the cerebellum is located dorsal to the medulla oblongata and the pons.
 The mesencephalon and medulla oblongata are connected to this via the cerebellar veil (superior and inferior medullary velum).

-As the dura mater consists of taut conjunctive tissue, an increase in pressure from a cerebral edema may result in impaction of the cerebellum in the tentorial incisure.
+As the dura mater consists of taut conjunctive tissue, an increase in pressure from cerebral edema may result in impaction of the cerebellum in the tentorial incisure.
 This constriction is also referred to as upper impaction.

-Lower impaction describes the rostral movement of the brain with impaction of the cerebellum in the foramen magnum.
-During lower impaction, pressure of the cerebellar tonsils on the respiratory center may be fatal.
+Lower impaction describes the rostral movement of the brain with the impaction of the cerebellum in the foramen magnum.
+During lower impaction, the pressure of the cerebellar tonsils on the respiratory center may be fatal.

 Macroscopic structure of the cerebellum

 The cerebellum arises from the rhombic lips or alar plates of the metencephalon.
 Grossly it appears as an ovoid structure that resides in the posterior cranial fossa inferior to the tentorium cerebelli.
-In an anatomical specimen, the cerebellum can macroscopically be divided into the vermis (cerebellar worm) and the two hemispheres.
-The outer surface of the cerebellum exhibits numerous grooves (fissurae) and twists (foliae), which lead to a significant increase in the cerebellum’s surface area.
+In an anatomical specimen, the cerebellum can macroscopically be divided into the vermis (cerebellar worm) and the 2 hemispheres.
+The outer surface of the cerebellum exhibits numerous grooves (fissurae) and twists (folia), which lead to a significant increase in the cerebellum’s surface area.

 Structure of the cerebellar cortex

 The neurons of the cerebellum are located in the cerebellar cortex.
 Histologically, the cerebellar cortex is divided into 3 layers.
 From the inside out, there is the granular layer (stratum granulosum), the Purkinje layer (stratum purkinjense), and the molecular layer (stratum moleculare).